Skip to main content

 The Framework has been developed by COSLA, The Scottish Government and The Promise Scotland, with input received from key stakeholders including Public Health Scotland, the Improvement Service, CELCIS, Who Cares?
 Scotland, the Care Inspectorate, Police Scotland and the Scottish Fire and Rescue Service.
 These stakeholders make up The Promise Collective, a group of organisations who provide a strong framework of partnership working and sharing of information and activity underway across organisations.

-The dashboard which launched in September 2025 contained the same data published in the initial report in December 2024.
-Users are invited to explore the layout and interactivity of the dashboard, and provide any feedback to this initial version of the dashboard.
+The dashboard which launched in September 2025 contained the data as published in the initial report in December 2024.
+During this testing period, users have been invited to explore the layout and interactivity of the dashboard, and provide any feedback to this initial version of the dashboard, and we encourage you to continue to do so.

-By December 2025 all indicators will be updated to reflect data that has been published throughout 2025, and the dashboard will be improved based on the feedback received.
+In December 2025 indicators were updated to reflect data that has been published throughout 2025.
+The dashboard will be improved based on any feedback received.

 Updates to the Promise Progress Framework require robust quality assurance.
-The Scottish Government already have a way of doing this, which has been used on other dashboards, such as the National Performance Framework.
-It allows for scrutinising, quality checking the development of indicators and applying qualifiers, such as direction of travel.
+The Scottish Government already have a way of doing this developed for updating other dashboards such as the National Performance Framework.
+It allows for objective scrutiny and quality checking of proposed updates by a Technical Advisory Group (TAG) of senior analysts from across Government, and guided by advice from lead analysts.

 One of the main evidence gaps highlighted in the Promise Progress Framework is the need to better understand differences in health outcomes and healthcare access for children and young people with care experience.